 And yes, there are people who could care less what they eat and willfully remain clueless about how their dietary choices perpetuate their weight issues and ill health.
 I know because some of them are family members or friends.

-However, there are also many others who do care deeply about their health and longevity and are totally baffled about why they can’t lose much weight or sustain weight loss after having eaten less and moved more.
+However, there are also many others who do care deeply about their health and longevity and are totally baffled about why they can’t lose weight or sustain weight loss after having eaten less and moved more.

 You can’t fix something unless you know how it’s supposed to work.
 To that end, I’ll be covering some of the basics of proper digestion in the next post.